Northern Environmental Geoscience Laboratory

 Graduate student and other opportunities at the Northern Environmental Geoscience Laboratory at Queen's University

-[a] Combining field work with modelling and/or remote sensing to help improve our ability to understand permafrost and permafrost-related geohazards in the Labrador region of northeastern Canada.
-This position would be funded to at least $30,000 per year and has plenty of existing data waiting for the right person to make use of it in their studies.
+One student is being sought for an MSc or PhD project focused on permafrost, carbon and/or permafrost-related geohazards in the Labrador region of northeastern Canada.
+This position would be funded to at least $26,000 per year (if MSc) and has plenty of existing data waiting for the right person to make use of it in their studies.
 This is opportunity is financially supported by ArcticNet, NSERC, the Nunatsiavut Government, the Weston Foundation and Queen’s University.

 For prospective students

-The ideal candidate for a MSc project would currently be pursuing a degree in geography, environmental studies, environmental science, biology and/or other natural science areas and would be comfortable with potentially participating in fieldwork in remote areas of Labrador during the summer and/or winter.
+The ideal candidate for a MSc project would currently be pursuing a degree in geography, environmental studies, environmental science, biology and/or other natural or social science areas and would be comfortable with potentially participating in fieldwork in remote areas of Labrador during the summer and/or winter.
 Depending on the project, knowledge of geographic information systems would be considered an asset but openness to development of additional skills is necessary.
 Due to the nature of fieldwork, students will be required to undertake training for remote and wilderness first aid, handling of firearms and UAV certification.

 The ideal candidate for a PhD project would currently be pursuing a graduate degree (MA/MSc) in a field related to the natural sciences (although not strictly obligatory) and would be comfortable with working outside in the field in remote areas of Labrador during the summer and/or winter.
 Knowledge of geographic information systems and statistics would be considered an asset but openness to development of additional skills is once again necessary.
 Due to the nature of fieldwork, students will be required to undertake training for remote and wilderness first aid, handling of firearms and UAV certification.